Marie Robards: Discovery and conviction

 Steven Robards's death was ruled a heart attack initially.
 Over a year after his death, Marie confessed to a close friend, Stacey High.
 Her friend then disclosed her information to law enforcement.
 The medical examiner's office used a gas chromatography–mass spectrometry machine to examine his tissue samples and detected the highly soluble metallic compound.
 She confessed, telling police she wished to live with her mother.
-She pled not guilty, explaining her intent was to make her father ill.
+She pleaded not guilty, explaining her intent was to make her father ill.
+However, this argument did not hold up in court, as prosecutors pointed out that she would not have used such a massive dose of poison if she was merely trying to make her father ill.
+Prosecutors also argued that the intent was clearly murder as she would only be able to live with her mother upon her father's death.

 Marie Robards was convicted of murder in a 1995 trial and sentenced to 27 years in prison.
 She was released on parole in 2003.
 She is believed to now be living under a new identity.

 In popular culture

 The crime was an inspiration for Megan Abbott's 2018 novel Give Me Your Hand, and was covered in episodes of Forensic Files (Season 6, episode 5 (2001)), Redrum (Season 2, episode 17 (2014)), and Deadly Women (Season 6, episode 2 (2012)).
 It was also the subject of Morbid: A True Crime Podcast, episode 552 in March 2024.
+Additionally there is Hombres Asesinos Season 5 Episode 3 "Emmanuel".